Getting Started with ITS

 Parents: Get Started with IT@UT

 Welcome!
-Information Technology Services (ITS) wants you, as the parent of a student new to The University of Texas at Austin, to be aware of the technology resources that will play an important role in your son's or daughter's educational experience.
+Information Technology Services (ITS) wants you, as the parent of a student new to The University of Texas at Austin, to be aware of the technology resources that will play an important role in your child's educational experience.
 Take some time to become knowledgeable about IT services, products and support available on our campus and encourage your student to take full advantage of IT@UT.

 IT@UT and Your Student

-The Students: Getting Started Web site lists basics to connect your student to the latest in online and computer technology here at the university.
+The Students: Getting Started with IT@UT lists basics to connect your student to the latest in online and computer technology here at the university.
 As part of orientation, students new to campus learn about this resource and how it can help them get started in the best possible way with IT@UT.
 Take a look yourself to learn what’s available.

 If your student lives in the residence halls, consider Resnet, the Residence Hall Network at the university, for high-speed Internet and wireless connections.
 It is a convenient, affordable way to get online.